FADEC: Safety

 With the operation of the engines relying on automation, safety is a great concern.
 Redundancy is provided in the form of two or more separate but identical digital channels.
 Each channel may provide all engine functions without restriction.
 FADEC also monitors a variety of data coming from the engine subsystems and related aircraft systems, providing for fault tolerant engine control.

 Engine control problems simultaneously causing loss of thrust on up to three engines have been cited as causal in the crash of an Airbus A400M aircraft at Seville Spain on 9 May 2015.
 Airbus Chief Strategy Officer Marwan Lahoud confirmed on 29 May that incorrectly installed engine control software caused the fatal crash.
 "There are no structural defects [with the aircraft], but we have a serious quality problem in the final assembly."

-Applications

-A typical civilian transport aircraft flight may illustrate the function of a FADEC.
-The flight crew first enters flight data such as wind conditions, runway length, or cruise altitude, into the flight management system (FMS).
-The FMS uses this data to calculate power settings for different phases of the flight.
-At take-off, the flight crew advances the power lever to a predetermined setting, or opts for an auto-throttle take-off if available.
-The FADECs now apply the calculated take-off thrust setting by sending an electronic signal to the engines; there is no direct linkage to open fuel flow.
-This procedure can be repeated for any other phase of flight.

-In flight, small changes in operation are constantly made to maintain efficiency.
-Maximum thrust is available for emergency situations if the power lever is advanced to full, but limitations can not be exceeded; the flight crew has no means of manually overriding the FADEC.